mhassan88/sowingoui-test/README.md

 Navigate to `http://localhost:4200/`.

+Click on Sowingo logo at top-left corner to go back to home screen from cart or favorites view.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.